T9404/Cloud-storage/README.md

 * Users can register with the application by providing their credentials (e.g., username and password).
 * Registered users can log in with their credentials to access their cloud storage.

+### Logout:

+* Users can log out from their sessions to securely end their access to the system.

 ### Session Management:

 * Users have sessions associated with their logins to maintain their authentication state.